EU-TEACHING/teaching-model-aggregator/README.md

  - The new version (currently a repo branch) interfaces to the Model Transfer Service container via a shared storage volume and file monitoring.
 The MTS thus handles Kafka as well as model data encryption/decryption.

 ## How to build
-Assuming all the GitHub folder was downloaded or copied in **teaching-model-aggregator-master** .
+Assuming all the GitHub folder was downloaded or copied in **teaching-model-aggregator-XXX** .
 The following creates an image named **teaching_aggregator**

-`docker build -t teaching_aggregator teaching-model-aggregator-master/`
+`docker build -t teaching_aggregator teaching-model-aggregator-XXX/`

+When using *github clone* the source directory will be named `teaching-model-aggregator/` regardless of the git branch

 ## Hacking notes
 Hints about how to install tensorflow on the NVIDIA Jetson Nano